gto76/python-cheatsheet/README.md

 ```

 ### Type
 **Type is the root class.
 If only passed the object it returns it's type.
-Otherwise it creates a new class (and not the instance!):**
+Otherwise it creates a new class (and not the instance!).**

 ```python
 type(<class_name>, <parents_tuple>, <attributes_dict>)
 ```